 (2) In order to be licensed in this state, all nurse applicants shall take and pass the National Council Licensure Examination (NCLEX-RN® or NCLEX-PN®).

-(3) Only applicants who complete the education, experience, and application requirements of WAC 246-840-025, 246-840-030, 246-840-035 or 246-840-045 will be eligible for the examination.
+(3) Only applicants who complete the education, experience, and application requirements of WAC 246-840-025, 246-840-030, 246-840-xxx, 246-840-045 will be eligible for the examination.

-(4) The commission will notify applicants who have filed the required application documents and met all qualifications of their eligibility to take the examination.
+(4) The board will notify applicants who are eligible to take the examination.

-(5) Applicants must file an examination application directly to the testing service, along with the testing service's required fee.
+(5) Applicants must register directly with the testing service and pay any required fees.

-(6) The executive director of the commission shall negotiate with NCSBN for the use of the NCLEX®.
+(6) The executive director of the board shall negotiate a contract with the National Council of State Boards of Nursing (NCSBN) for the use of the NCLEX®.

-(7) The examination shall be administered in accord with the NCSBN security measures and contract.
-All appeals of examination procedures and results shall be managed in accord with policies in the NCSBN contract.
+(7) The examination shall be administered in accordance with the NCSBN security measures and contract.
+All appeals of examination procedures and results shall be managed in accordance with policies in the NCSBN contract.

 WAC 246-840-060